 HealthInfo content strategy

-One purpose of HealthInfo is to provide high-quality information, vetted and approved locally that health professionals can refer their patients to for diagnosed conditions.
-Another purpose is to provide the same high-quality information for people to access when searching for general health and wellbeing information.
+HealthInfo provides high-quality information, vetted and approved locally.
+This means health professionals can refer their patients to it for diagnosed conditions.
+People searching for general health and wellbeing resources can access the same high-quality information.

-Traditionally, written information provided by health professionals has been manually organised and the hard copies are often out of date.
-The information on HealthInfo is held and used electronically which means that health professionals and the public can be sure they're using information that is constantly reviewed, updated and added to.
+Printed information quickly gets out of date.
+The information on HealthInfo is held and used electronically.
+The information is constantly reviewed, updated and added to.

-All the information provided on HealthInfo is approved by the clinical advisers.
-The clinical advisers are all qualified health professionals working in the local health systems.
+All the information provided on HealthInfo is approved by clinical advisers.
+The clinical advisers are all qualified health professionals in the local health systems.

-Health professionals can also print information for their patient by following the HealthInfo links in HealthPathways.
+Health professionals can also print information by following the HealthInfo links in HealthPathways.

 Content strategy

 - Good quality health information is already available in print and on the internet.
-But it's difficult for people to know whether the information they have found is reliable and relevant to their local health system.
-HealthInfo's purpose isn't to recreate health information that already exists elsewhere, but to direct patients to information that has been carefully vetted and filtered to ensure that it's reliable and relevant.
+But it is difficult to know whether the information is reliable and relevant to the local health system.
+HealthInfo provides an overview of important information that is easy to understand.
+It also directs people to more in-depth information.
+This information has been checked to ensure that it is reliable and relevant.

-- The criteria for what types of information are included on HealthInfo and what types of information aren't included are given below.
+- The criteria for what information is included and not included on HealthInfo are below.

-- When looking for information, local information is given first preference, New Zealand information second, Australian third and overseas last.
+- When looking for information, local information has first preference.
+New Zealand second.
+Australian third and overseas last.

-- Where suitable information is available on the internet, HealthInfo provides links to that information.
+- Where suitable information is available, HealthInfo provides links to that information.

-- Where suitable information is available but not on the internet, the information is added to HealthInfo with the approval of the information owner.
+- Some suitable information is not available on the internet.
+This information is added to HealthInfo with the approval of the information owner.

-- All existing and new information and links are checked and approved by a clinical editor before being added to HealthInfo.
+- A clinical editor approves all existing and new information and links before they are added to HealthInfo.

 - Where relevant, HealthInfo provides links to support organisations.
-When looking for support organisations, local support organisations are given first preference, New Zealand support organisations second, Australian third and overseas last.
+When looking for support organisations, local support organisations have first preference.
+New Zealand support organisations are second.
+Australian third and overseas last.

-- The information on HealthInfo is in a format that can be understood by most users.
+- The information on HealthInfo is in a format that most users can understand.
 The information is in written, pictorial and video formats as appropriate.

-- The information on HealthInfo isn't generally translated into other languages but links are provided to translated resources where available.
-Specific information is translated if there is an urgent need for the information to be available in other languages.
+- The information on HealthInfo is not generally translated into other languages.
+But it has links to translated resources where available.
+Specific information might be translated if there is an urgent need for it.

 Criteria for inclusion